react-declarative/react-declarative/docs/auto/interfaces/ICompleteFieldProps.md

 where "IField" is a generic object with properties "Data" and "Payload".
 The resulting type is determined by the "PickProp" utility, which selects the specific property from the provided object type.
+Type definition for the "title" property picked from the "IField" object type, where "IField" is a generic object with properties "Data" and "Payload".
+The resulting type is determined by the "PickProp" utility, which selects the specific property from the provided object type.

 ### tip